ploomber/posts/interview-questions-posts/README.md

 * Bonus: Save the tables you created using the `--save` option, use the saved tables to generate visualizations.

-Here a couple tutorials to get you started:
+Here are a few tutorials to get you started:

 Parameterizing SQL queries: https://jupysql.ploomber.io/en/latest/user-guide/template.html